ShaunakRaole/RAPID/README.md

 # The file_name is everything after "LFQ intensity "
 ```

 > **Multi-condition support:** RAPID automatically detects all conditions in the sample sheet and runs all pairwise comparisons.
-You do not need to specify `--condition_a` and `--condition_b` for 3+ condition datasets — just leave them unset.
+You do not need to specify `--condition_a` and `--condition_b` for 3+ condition datasets (just leave them unset).

 ---